Dr Morven Templeton

 Works as Counselling Psychologist at First Psychology Online

-She works with clients with a wide range of issues and problems including: anxiety related issues (such as phobias, generalised anxiety disorder, obsessive compulsive disorder (OCD), social anxiety, trauma/PTSD, panic, and health anxiety disorder); depression and mood issues; bipolar / personality disorders; personal or professional relationship issues; stress; life transitions; bullying; work-related stress and bullying; anger / aggression; substance misuse; workaholism; alcohol dependency; bereavement and adjustment to loss; insomnia and other sleep difficulties; self-harm; post-traumatic stress disorder (PTSD); assertiveness; Asperger's syndrome; autism; pain management; sexual abuse; sexual problems; chronic illness; pain management; end of life / existential concerns; compulsive lying; delusional thoughts; thought process issues (worry, rumination, perfectionism, control issues, intrusive thoughts).
+She works with clients with a wide range of issues and problems including: anxiety related issues (such as phobias, generalised anxiety disorder, obsessive compulsive disorder (OCD), social anxiety, trauma/PTSD, panic, and health anxiety disorder); depression and mood issues; bipolar / personality disorders; personal or professional relationship issues; stress; life transitions; bullying; work-related stress and bullying; anger / aggression; substance misuse; workaholism; alcohol dependency; bereavement and adjustment to loss; insomnia and other sleep difficulties; self-harm; post-traumatic stress disorder (PTSD); assertiveness; autism spectrum disorders; pain management; sexual abuse; sexual problems; chronic illness; pain management; end of life / existential concerns; compulsive lying; delusional thoughts; thought process issues (worry, rumination, perfectionism, control issues, intrusive thoughts).

 She has particular experience of working with adults and young people who are experiencing post traumatic stress including those who have experienced sexual abuse and military veterans.